luizbezerra-pinheiro/Project_ML2/README.md

 ### The Models

-As it is a binary classification problem, we choose three of the most classical approaches:
+Since it is a binary classification problem, we choose two of the most classical approaches:
 1) RandomForestClassifier
 2) LogisticRegressor
-3) NeuralClassifier

 ### Results